XXXX (beer)

-XXXX (pronounced four-ex) is a brand of Australian beer brewed in Milton, Brisbane by Queensland brewers Castlemaine Perkins (now a division of the Japanese-owned company Lion).
-It enjoys wide popularity in the state of Queensland, where it is commonly found on-tap in pubs and bars.
+XXXX (pronounced four-ex) is a brand of Australian beer brewed in Milton, Brisbane, by Queensland brewers Castlemaine Perkins, now a division of the Japanese company Kirin.
+It enjoys wide popularity in the Australian state of Queensland, where it is commonly found on-tap in pubs and bars.

-The XXXX brand was first introduced by Castlemaine in 1924 and is a throwback to the long-standing tradition of using Xs to indicate the strength of an ale.
-The brand name also built upon XXX Sparkling Ale introduced in 1878.
+The XXXX brand was introduced by Castlemaine in 1924, and is a throwback to the long-standing tradition of using Xs to indicate the strength of an ale.
+The brand name is also built upon XXX Sparkling Ale introduced in 1878.